Structural transformation and magnetic properties of (Fe$_{0.7}$Co$_{0.3}$)$_2$B alloys doped with 5$d$ elements: A combined first-principles and experimental study: Conclusions

 The first-principles calculation were applied to the systematic study of (Fe,Co)$_2$B alloys with 3$d$, 4$d$, and 5$d$ substitutions.
 Their results show a twofold increase in magnetocrystalline anisotropy for (Fe$_{0.66}$Co$_{0.28}$Re$_{0.06}$)$_2$, from 1.17 to 2.34~MJ\,m$^{-3}$.
 However, the determined values are significantly overestimated due to the use of the virtual crystal approximation.
 Calculations also show that no other dopants from the $d$-block introduce a significant improvement in magnetocrystalline anisotropy.
 In contrast to previous results, this means that no noticeable increase in magnetocrystalline anisotropy is predicted for the W-doped system.
 Calculations also indicate relatively good temperature stability of the magnetocrystalline anisotropy of Re-doped alloy in the relevant temperature range up to 700~K. When (Fe$_{0.7}$Co$_{0.3}$)$_2$B is doped with both Re or W, the total magnetization decreases by 12-14\%.

 (Fe$_{0.7}$Co$_{0.3}$)$_2$B, (Fe$_{0.675}$Co$_{0.275}$Re$_{0.05}$)$_2$B, and (Fe$_{0.675}$Co$_{0.275}$W$_{0.05}$)$_2$B precursors were synthesized by melt-spinning method.
 After annealing, all of the mentioned samples crystallized in a desired tetragonal (Fe,Co)$_2$B structure (CuAl$_2$-type with space group \textit{I}4/\textit{mcm}).
 With increasing annealing temperature, we observed a decrease in \textit{a} and an increase in \textit{c} lattice parameter.
 Calorimetric measurements exhibit the presence of significant exothermic reaction in the range of 500 - 600$^o$C for all the alloys considered.
 In addition, small exothermic effects were also detected at around 800$^o$C for (Fe$_{0.7}$Co$_{0.3}$)$_2$B and (Fe$_{0.675}$Co$_{0.275}$Re$_{0.05}$)$_2$B. Changes in the onset temperature are correlated with atomic packing and the shortest interatomic distances.
 The more densely packed structure (with shorter interatomic distances), the higher the value of the onset temperature and the higher is the thermal stability of amorphous phase.
 Due to this fact, the onset temperature for the alloy (Fe$_{0.675}$Co$_{0.275}$W$_{0.05}$)$_2$B is the lowest and coincides with the lowest estimated value of the shortest interatomic distance.
 Thermomagnetic measurements confirmed the crystallization of the (Fe,Co)$_2$B phase as evidenced by a decrease in magnetization at about 600$^o$C (\textit{T}$_C$ of the (Fe,Co)$_2$B alloy).
-The total magnetic moment per elementary cell in the substituted samples is higher than that for (Fe$_{0.7}$Co$_{0.3}$)$_2$B, which deviates from our first-principles calculations results.
-Coercivity increased to above 300~Oe in all of the considered samples after crystallization of (Fe,Co)$_2$B phase, which T$_C$ is just slightly dependent on 5$d$ substitution.
+The value of magnetic moment is higher for the substituted samples than for the parent (Fe$_{0.7}$Co$_{0.3}$)$_2$B alloy, see Table IV, which contradicts our calculations in which we observed the inverse relation.
+At first, calculations do not take into account any extrinsic parameters, as for example those connected with samples microstructure.
+Secondly, even though all the alloys were isothermally annealed at the same temperatures, such treatment leads to crystallization products which differ by a quality of the crystalline structure for each composition due to variations in crystallization temperatures.
+So one has to bear in mind that the influence of these factors on the value of magnetic moment/magnetization for particular alloy, can have a bigger impact than simply the intrinsic effect of the W or Re substitution.
+Moreover, coercivity increased to above 300~Oe in all of the considered samples after crystallization of (Fe,Co)$_2$B phase, which \textit{T}$_C$ is just slightly dependent on 5$d$ substitution.
 More importantly, both Re and W improve saturation magnetization of heat treated samples in comparison to parent (Fe$_{0.7}$Co$_{0.3}$)$_2$B alloy.